pinga-lab/nmo-tutorial/the-code-of-nmo.md

 Figure 2 shows the results of applying our `nmo_correction` function to a synthetic CMP.
 The Jupyter notebook has the full code for this application as well as an interactive example that uses the `nmo_correction` function for velocity analysis.

-Figure: (a) CMP, (b) velocity profile, (c) NMO.
-Maybe include lines in the NMO with the true two-way travel time.